 December is upon us and my refrigerator is full of lists for and by the people I love.
 AK Kid has stuck his handwritten itemized and alphabetized record of Christmas gift desires at adult eye level.
 I have records of niece and nephews gift ideas next to that; and further down, what my husband needs, because he never says he wants any Christmas gifts.
 It’s a glorious mix up of things people need versus what they want, and it’s fun to see every time I reach into the fridge to pour more eggnog into my Santa-themed coffee cup.

 Summer camp.
 Alaska’s resident young people, AND kid-visitors — did you know you can go to summer camp at gorgeous Peterson Bay with a bunch of other kids, just across gorgeous Kachemak Bay from Homer?
 The Center for Alaskan Coastal Studies has been offering this fantastic camp for several years, and each summer it gets better.
 Live in or are originating your trip in Anchorage?
-They’ll drive your kid down!
 Visiting Alaska?
 Your kids can attend camp and you and your partner can go do something else!
+The organization also offers a family camp for everyone to attend together.

 Meet Santa’s sleigh experts.
 No, really.
 You can, especially during that week between Christmas and New Year, when the reindeer are just glad the Big Night is over and they can frolic as they wish among the birch forests of Fairbanks’ Goldstream Valley.
 Running Reindeer Ranch walks are Christmas gifts the whole family will enjoy, and owner Jane Atkinson does a masterful job of teaching young and young-at-heart about these delightful creatures of song and story.